Ah, the mind game of pre-race nutrition. This is not your average pre-triathlon race nutrition article. Let’s get real simple!

 Both are extremely disappointing as we all know how much effort goes into getting ourselves on that start line.

 I want to begin this one with stressing the fact that each person’s body and needs are very individual.
+Some people prefer to supplements (such as a fat burner) to get them an advantage on race day while others prefer a smoothie.

 We all have different eating habits and genetic make up which makes one person’s usual someone else’s never.